aiven/aiven-docs/docs/platform/concepts/disaster-recovery-test-scenarios.md

 ---
-title: Disaster recovery testing scenarios
+title: Disaster recovery testing
 ---

-Aiven provides disaster recovery testing services to help you plan for data center or platform outages.
+Aiven provides disaster recovery testing services to help you plan for data center or service outages.

 An Aiven specialist simulates an issue with the virtual machines for a test service in your environment.
 For example, they can test failovers when a primary